robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     [Mon, day, timestamp, ip, id, msg1= Accepted, msg2 = password, ...]
     ```

-    > Do you see any successful attempts to log into the instance?
+    You should see a match which indicates that the SSH brute force attack was successful.

-    You should see a match which indicates that the SSH Brute Force attack was successful.
+    > Which users were compromised?

 ### Check the Remaining GuardDuty Findings